azurecitadel/azurecitadel.github.io/workshops/terraform/lab8.md

 * Run `terraform plan`
 * Run `terraform apply -auto-approve`

-The cluster should take around 15 minutes to deploy, so a good time for a coffee.
+The cluster should take around 15 minutes to deploy, so it's a good time for a coffee break.
 Once it has completed then check that the cluster is operating as expected.

 * Create the Kubernetes config file using the AKS module's kube_config output: